octave-online/octave-online-server/README.md

 [Recommended] *Mailgun:* If you want Octave Online Server to be able to send emails, such as for email-based login, you need a [Mailgun](https://www.mailgun.com) account.
 The free tier should cover most experimental and low-traffic usage.

+[Recommended] *ReCAPTCHA:* Certain actions, such as when email is sent, require a CAPTCHA to prevent abuse.
+You should register for a [ReCAPTCHA](https://www.google.com/recaptcha/) v2 Checkbox and put your credentials into your config.hjson file.

 [Optional] *Google Analytics:* For aggregated statistics about traffic to your site, you can enable [Google Analytics](https://www.google.com/analytics/) integration.

 [Optional] *Nginx:* For better performance with serving static files and easier HTTPS setup, I recommend installing and configuring [Nginx](https://www.nginx.com).
 However, this is not an essential piece, and it can be done after the rest of the infrastructure is up and running.